davidjnelson/single-page-app-boilerplate/README.md

 * Write your javascript unit and integration tests in jasmine
 * Run your integration tests during continuous integration only for faster development
 * One command to launch the jasmine browser based test runner
-* One command to run your jasmine unit and integration tests across all browsers you support using js-test-driver
+* One command to run jshint, then your jasmine unit and integration tests across all browsers you support using js-test-driver
 * One command to update your javascript libraries to their latest versions
 * One command to concatentate and minify your javascript and css
 * One http request to load your deployed javascript